edwardwawrzynek/scp/isa.md

 ; sp = sp + 2
 ```
 Note - The register used as a stack pointer must be aligned on word boundries.

-TODO: figure out how both the reg write back and sp writeback can happen in one cycle.

 <table>
 <tr>